 - Add a reply to introduce you, your work, and your interests!

 - Learn more about the Group: Explore the Group for Next Steps

 See more details here: Joining the Arts, Science, Culture Collaborative.

-STEAMpower Project Dialogues
+STEAMpower Project Lunch and Dialogues

 A collaborative that discusses and supports work and exploration at the intersection of art, science, and/or culture.
 12-1:30pm in the STEM Building Generator Room (2110), third Weds. of the month.
-To participate in the lunch, register here.

 Currently, we have two new fellows program running, check back here for future fellowship opportunities: description of STEAMpower Fellows Program.
 These Fellowships were made possible by Dr. Judith Stoddart and MSU’s Arts Strategy.